Set up a pop-up shop

 Guide

-Pop-up shops are known for brand and product driven short term sales.
+Pop-up shops are known for brand-driven and product-focused short-term sales.
 However, the same business fundamentals and regulations apply to pop-up shops as to any other form of business.
 Planning how to set up and operate your business can make the difference between success and failure.

 It is important to consider: